-Consultation: Our staff members consult on digital humanities projects to facilitate collaborations and connections on and off campus.
-The CDH also hosts an open lab and welcomes students, faculty, and staff to work collaboratively in our space.
+Staff members consult on digital humanities projects at any stage of development to facilitate collaborations and connections on and off campus.

 CDH staff and affiliated researchers teach undergraduate and graduate-level DH courses.
 Undergraduate students can enroll in our Introduction to Digital Humanities course or pursue the digital approaches to the humanities path within the Humanistic Studies Certificate.
 The new minor in Humanistic Studies, which is open to the Class of 2025 and below, offers a cluster on Data and Culture.
 Princeton PhD students can work toward a Graduate Certificate in Digital Humanities.

 Graduate Student Training

 The CDH helps foster a vibrant digital humanities community among Princeton’s graduate students.
 We train graduate students in innovative computational analysis, research, and project management skills, and offer opportunities for scholarly and professional growth.
 In 2023, we launched a formal Graduate Certificate in Digital Humanities.